isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-We also include the Vendor-Specific Information option, the option that conveys our suboption "foo".
+In this example, we also include the Vendor-Specific Information option, which conveys our sub-option "foo".
 This is required; otherwise, the option will not be included in messages sent to the client.

 ::